ibm-cloud-docs/codeengine/getting-started.md

 # Getting started with {{site.data.keyword.codeenginefull_notm}} (Beta)
 {: #getting-started}

-{{site.data.keyword.codeenginefull}} (or "{{site.data.keyword.codeengineshort}}") provides a platform to unify the deployment of all of your container-based applications.
-Whether those applications are functions, traditional 12-factor apps, batch workloads or any other container-based workloads, if they can be bundled into a container image, then {{site.data.keyword.codeengineshort}} can host and manage them for you - all on a Kubernetes-based infrastructure.
-And {{site.data.keyword.codeengineshort}} does this without the need for you to learn, or even know about, Kubernetes.
+{{site.data.keyword.codeenginefull}} is a fully-managed, serverless platform that runs your containerized workloads, including web apps, micro-services, event-driven functions, or even batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
+Because these workloads are all hosted within the same Kubernetes infrastructure, all of them can seamlessly work together.
 The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure that is needed to host it.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} is available as a beta service.
 Beta runtimes and services might be unstable or change frequently.
 Be aware of [beta limitations](/docs/codeengine?topic=codeengine-limits).
 {: beta}

-Using the console or the CLI, you can [create your project](/docs/codeengine?topic=codeengine-manage-project) and then begin [deploying apps](/docs/codeengine?topic=codeengine-application-workloads) and [running jobs](/docs/codeengine?topic=codeengine-kn-job-deploy).
-You can even [build an image](/docs/codeengine?topic=codeengine-build-image) from source code.